ken-okabe/vanfs/README.md

 |> ignore
 ```

-## Why you should avoid using JavaScript
+## Why we should avoid using JavaScript

+**VanJS is a library based on vanilla JavaScript for well-established reasons.**

+However, to take full advantage of  **VanJS** , we should consider using alternative languages instead of JavaScript, which are commonly referred to as  **AltJS** .

-Because  **JavaScript is not a type-safe language**,  which can lead to  **runtime errors and bugs** .
-In modern web development, JavaScript has become  **a compile target from an AltJS**.
+One of the critical reasons is that  **JavaScript is not a type-safe language** , which can lead to runtime errors and bugs.

-[TypeScript](https://www.typescriptlang.org/) is the most commonly used AltJS language to compile to JavaScript.
+In fact, in modern web development, JavaScript has increasingly become a compile target from other languages, such as [TypeScript](https://www.typescriptlang.org/).

 **TypeScript -> JavaScript**

-**VanJS**  can be considered as a compile target from an AltJS.
+## VanJS can be considered as a compile target from an AltJS

+**AltJS -> VanJS**

-## Why you should avoid using TypeScript and migrate to F#
+## Why we should avoid using TypeScript and migrate to F#

+Undoubtedly, TypeScript is the most commonly used AltJS.
+It is a superset of JavaScript that adds type safety and other features.  **So why not use TypeScript?**

-There are many reasons, but mostly,  **productivity.**
+There are many reasons, but chief among them is developer  **productivity** .

 For instance, the below are the identical code written in TypeScript and F#.